Consider these five steps when planning a lasting, values-driven legacy.

 Investing in younger generations by funding their education could be an important part of your values-based estate planning.
-And there are options to explore that can help yield significant tax advantages.
+And there are options to explore that can help yield tax advantages.

-“Paying into a 529 plan or paying tuition bills directly to the institution can reduce estate taxes,” Nakamura says.
+“Paying into a 529 plan or paying tuition bills directly to the institution can help reduce estate taxes,” Nakamura says.
 “In addition, you can make up to five years’ worth of annual exclusion gifts to the 529 plan in one year.1 So, based on the 2023 annual exclusion of $17,000 (or $34,000 per couple), you can contribute up to $85,000 (or $170,000 per couple) without using any of your lifetime exemption.
 While the money in 529 plans may only be used for educational expenses, they can also be transferred to another beneficiary, such as a grandchild or great-grandchild, if the original intended beneficiary does not use the funds.”

 Another option is to create a trust with provisions providing financial support to named beneficiaries for their health or education or for starting a business and other endeavors important to the wealth creator.
-Your fiduciary advisor can help you explore the advantages of education savings accounts and trusts.
+Your trust advisor can help you explore the potential advantages of leveraging trusts for education or health savings.

 4. Fund a foundation or LLC

 Starting a foundation or LLC can also offer tax benefits, but more importantly, the structures can help provide direction and purpose for family wealth.

-“Starting a company or a nonprofit is a great way for families to work together around the idea of giving back or creating family stewardship that aligns with the family’s values,” Marquez says.
+“Starting a company or a nonprofit can be a great way for families to work together around the idea of giving back or creating family stewardship that aligns with the family’s values,” Nakamura says.
 “Plus, it’s very organized and well-documented, so everyone understands their role in both helping to preserve and grow the family wealth.”
-Wells Fargo Private Bank’s Philanthropic Services can offer additional guidance to help you determine if this could be right for you.

 5. Consider bringing your advisors together as you plan

-As you consult with your tax and legal advisors to determine the appropriate wealth transfer strategy for a values-based legacy, consider including your financial or wealth advisor and trust advisor to help you create a roadmap.
+As you consult with your tax and legal advisors to determine the appropriate wealth transfer strategy for a values-based legacy, consider including your financial or wealth advisor and trust advisor to help you create a road map.